codewalalakshya/React-js/README.md

-# namste react insude it
+# namste react inside it